Google's Mobile-First Indexing: Everything We Know (So Far)

 - Making sure videos are easy to find and view on the mobile site.

-Google has an entire section of the best practices document focused on suggestions for separate URLs.
-Here is a short list, but you can view all of the recommendations in Google’s best practices for mobile-first indexing document.
+Google offers an entire section focused on suggestions for separate URLs.
+Here is a short list, but you can view all of the recommendations in Google’s best practices for mobile-first indexing best practices document.

 - Making sure the error page status is the same on the mobile and desktop sites.